How to Find Leaks

 Once you locate it, turn the valve gently to make sure it hasn’t frozen from lack of use.
 If it won’t turn, have a plumber replace it.

-Here's some of the most likely places to look for drips or moisture that indicates a plumbing leak:
+Here are some of the most likely places to look for drips or moisture that indicates a plumbing leak:

 • Sink faucet and spray hose